-An undergraduate student will be permitted to repeat courses a total of six (6) times or a total of eighteen (18) semester hours in order to improve his or her grade-point average.
-(That is, he or she may repeat one, three-hour course six times; three, three-hour courses twice each; six,three-hour courses once each; etc.) The six-repeat rule shall include all repeats including junior college or any other college or university work.
-The first six (6) repeats used shall stand.
-Other than these "repeats" all credit attempted will be used in computing the grade point average.
-Courses failed at The University of Southern Mississippi may be retaken at another institution, If the course is passed at another institution, the hours will be deducted from those attempted at The University of Southern Mississippi and the initial grade will not count in the computation of the student's grade point average.
+An undergraduate student will be permitted to repeat courses a total of two (2) times or a total of six (6) semester hours in order to improve his or her grade-point average.
+(That is, he or she may repeat one, three-hour course twice; or two, three-hour courses once each.)
+This policy covers all repeats at all institutions attended.
+The first two (2) repeats used shall stand.
+The grade for the second attempt will be used in grade point average calculations.
+This policy is limited to courses in which a student initially earned a grade of D or F, but does not apply to courses for which a grade was assigned for reasons of academic dishonesty.
+Courses must be retaken at The University of Southern Mississippi.
+Students are free to retake additional courses, but all attempts will be included in the calculation of the grade point average.
+Exceptions to this policy must be approved by the Provost.